wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The following steps are necessary to conduct an inmate search in Wisconsin:

-• Have ready the essential information needed to conduct a successful search.
-It includes the inmate’s name, the address of the facility, and the inmate identification number.
-Identification numbers are crucial because inmates can share the same names, but identification numbers are unique.
+• Prepare the essential information needed to conduct a successful search.
+This includes the inmate's name, the facility's address, and the inmate's identification number.
+Identification numbers are crucial because inmates can share the same name, but identification numbers are unique.

-• In-person visits: prepare to visit the incarceration facility by contacting the agency ahead of time.
+• In-person visits: Contact the agency beforehand to prepare to visit the incarceration facility.
 Be sure to have all the requirements that the agency demands.
-Interested individuals can do this either by calling ahead of time, emailing, or looking up necessary information at the relevant website.
+Interested individuals can do this by calling, emailing, or looking up necessary information at the relevant website.

 • Getting physical copies of records requires the submission of a written request.
 Incarceration records are free to access, but it is necessary to state clearly the purpose of the request.
 Also, individuals should note that there are terms and conditions under which the authorities will not release certain aspects of records.
-For local county jails, follow the instructions on their respective websites to get physical record copies of records.
-To request through the Wisconsin Department of Corrections, download and complete the Public Records Request form.
-Submit it to the respective incarceration facility along with the required fee or by email.
+For local county jails, follow their websites' instructions to get physical record copies.
+To request it from the Wisconsin Department of Corrections, download and complete the Public Records Request form.
+Submit it to the respective incarceration facility with the required fee or by email.
 Use the fee schedule to determine how much to pay for physical copies.
 Public record requests require an authorization form filled out and signed by the inmates.
-Submit it along with the public records request.
-For more information, call (608) 240 5000.
+Submit it along with the request for public records.
+For more information, call (608) 240-5000.

 • To search for an offender online, the following information is necessary: